thescribe11/Super-Star-Trek/README.md

-**Note: Due to rampant spaghetti coding, I've basically abandoned this project.
-Instead, I'm making a Rust port.**
+**Note: Due to rampant spaghetti coding and a lack of a good test API, I've basically abandoned this project**

 # Super Star Trek